admonkey/MySQLdtp/README.md

 ## Getting Started

-It's recommended to install this from [packagist][6] into your project as a dependency using [composer][5].
+Registered on [packagist][6] for easy installation using [composer][5].

-    php composer.phar require jpuck/mydtp
+    composer global require jpuck/mydtp

-There are two scripts:
-one for creating the database and users, and one for executing SQL scripts, such as [DDL][2].

-* `create_db_users.bash`

-        environment: -e <dev|test|prod>
-        database name (limit 7 characters): -n <name>
-        database server (optional default localhost): -s <hostname>

-   This will generate one or both of `credentials.local.bash` and `credentials.local.inc.php`

-* `exec_sql.bash`

-        list of SQL files: -l </path/to/SQL.lst>
-        credentials file  (optional prompt): -c </path/to/credentials.local.bash>

-   This will execute SQL scripts listed in order from the directory in which the list is located.
-   The list may contain relative or absolute paths to SQL files.

-### Examples
+Run without any arguments to see a list of commands.

+    dbdtp

+Use the `-h` flag with any command to get help with usage.

+    dbdtp <command> -h

 Create a *development* environment with name prefix `dbname` on *localhost*:

-    ./vendor/jpuck/mydtp/create_db_users.bash -e dev -n dbname
+    dbdtp create -e dev dbname

 Create a *production* environment with name prefix `dbname` on a *server* located at `mysql.example.com`

-    ./vendor/jpuck/mydtp/create_db_users.bash -e prod -n dbname -s "mysql.example.com"
+    dbdtp create -e prod -H "mysql.example.com" dbname

 A list of SQL scripts to be executed can contain files in the *same* directory, *relative* paths outside the directory, or *absolute* paths anywhere on the system.